PhillippOhlandt/bolt-extension-required-records/README.md

 ###### Note:
 Don't define the real content of a record, otherwise this extension would create a new record after you changed the content.
 It's better to just define the `slug` and maybe the `title` as well.

-###### Note 2:
-Don't define `searchable: false` on the contenttype, otherwise this extension won't find the existing record and will create a new one.

 ### Usage
 Your required records won't be automaticly created but you just have to hit one button or run one nut command.